What the best cat litter has

 Clumping litters are preferred by cats…and many experts.
-Clumping cat litters, whether clay-based or biodegradable, react with urine to form hard lumps that can be scooped out and either flushed down the toilet (if the litter is biodegradable) or put in the garbage (if it's made of clay).
-Cats like the feel of most clumping litters, and experts say that clumping litters make it easiest to keep your litter box as sanitary as it can be.
+Clumping cat litters, whether clay-based or biodegradable, react with urine to form hard lumps that can be scooped out.
+Cats like the feel of most clumping litters, especially clay varieties, and experts say that clumping litters make it easiest to keep your litter box as sanitary as it can be.

 Don't judge by price alone.
 Some clumping clay litters are relatively cheap, but they can be tracked across the house by your cat's paws.
 Resist the impulse to buy the cheapest litter available, at least until you've hit on the right combination of cat and human acceptance.